paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 (1) **Adjustment of compensation provision** — Subsections (a) and (b) shall apply with respect to—

-  (A) payments made to covered employees (as defined in such section) under section 8105 or 8106 of title 5 beginning on or after January 1, 2016; and
+  (A) payments made to covered employees (as defined in such section) under section 8105 or 8106 of title 5 beginning on or after September 11, 2001; and

-  (B) diagnosis or treatment described in subsection (b) occurring on or after January 1, 2016.
+  (B) diagnosis or treatment described in subsection (b) occurring on or after September 11, 2001.

 (2) **Other payment provision** — Payment under subsection (i) may be made available for a qualifying injury (as defined in such subsection) that occurs before, on, or after October 8, 2021.

 (3) **Rule of construction** — Nothing in this section shall limit, modify, or otherwise supersede chapter 81 of title 5, the Defense Base Act ([42 U.S.C.
 1651](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1651&num=0&edition=prelim) et seq.), or [section 3519b of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3519b&num=0&edition=prelim).
 Monetary benefits and treatment expenses paid under this section shall not be considered payments under any workers’ compensation law.

+(4) **Limitations**

+  (A) *Appropriations required* — Payments under subsections (a) and (b) in a fiscal year may only be made using amounts appropriated in advance specifically for payments under such paragraph in such fiscal year.

+  (B) *Matter of payments* — Payments under subsections (a) and (b) using amounts appropriated for such purpose shall be made on a first come, first serve, or pro rata basis.

+  (C) *Amounts of payments* — The total amount of funding obligated for payments under subsections (a) and (b) may not exceed the amount specifically appropriated for providing payments under such paragraph during its period of availability.

 **(i) Other injuries**